 What are bubble charts?

-Bubble charts plot data defined in terms of three distinct numeric parameters.
+Bubble charts/Bubble graphs plot data defined in terms of three distinct numeric parameters.
 They allow the comparison of entities in terms of their relative positions with respect to each numeric axis and their size as well.

 Column charts and line charts have 2 axes commonly – a numeric axis and a categorical axis.
 The Y-Axis is the numeric axis for column and line charts.
 This means that the quantitative magnitude of the plot is indicated by the position of the plot with respect to the Y-axis.
 Bubble charts are different because both axes of a bubble chart are numeric.
-Hence, the position of the plot is an indicator of two numeric values.
-The area of the plot is an indicator of the magnitude of the third numeric characteristic.
+Hence, the position of the bubble plot is an indicator of two numeric values.
+The area of the bubble plot (or the scatter blot bubble size) is an indicator of the magnitude of the third numeric characteristic.

 The same bubble chart has been divided into 4 quadrants.
 Depending on the parameters, each of the quadrants has a particular meaning for you.